tannerwheeler/math4610/homework/hw1.md

 ### 5. Problem: We will use Taylor series expansions in a lot of the work we do in Math 4610.
 Expand the following functions about the given center x_o.
 Find the radius of convergence of each of the series.

 #### Answer:
+The Taylor Series expansions can be found on pages 1-3 on the [HW1.pdf](https://tannerwheeler.github.io/math4610/homework/HW1.pdf).
+The Radius of Convergence for each of the series can be found on pages 4-6 of the [HW1.pdf](https://tannerwheeler.github.io/math4610/homework/HW1.pdf).

 ### 6. Problem: Compute the following antiderivatives.

 #### Answer:
+The Antiderivative Computations can be found on pages 7-9 of the [HW1.pdf](https://tannerwheeler.github.io/math4610/homework/HW1.pdf).

 ### 7. Problem: Write a routine that will return the roots of a quadratic polynomial in an array.
 Also, create a software manual entry for the routine and include this in your software manual.